 In a case of serendipity, I met a physiotherapist one morning at breakfast when I uncharacteristically struck up a conversation with him by asking if he spoke English.
-It turned out the Dimitar not only spoke English very well but was incredibly helpful with hints while Steve was still bedridden and worked with Steve once he was up and about.
+It turned out the Dimitar not only spoke English very well but was also incredibly helpful with advice while Steve was still bedridden.
+He also worked with Steve once he was up and about.

 While Steve was in the hospital a young woman who was also a patient struck up a conversation with me.
 Aleksandra is a student in Bulgaria and a thoughtful and delightful young lady.
 After Steve became mobile we enjoyed a delicious dinner with her.